februu/minecraft-resources/README.md

 In this repo you can find two dockerfiles: `Dockerfile.fabric` and `Dockerfile.purpur`.
 You can use them to build docker images for [Fabric Server](https://fabricmc.net/use/server/) or my beloved [Purpur](https://purpurmc.org/).
 The commands to build both images and run them as containers are provided below.

 To build a docker image clone this repo and run this command.
 Change the filename to `Dockerfile.fabric` if you want to build a Fabric image.
 You can also set the tag to whatever you want.
-There are also additional arguments you can add or edit inside Dockerfile to change the minecraft version.
+There are also additional arguments you can add or edit inside Dockerfile to change the Minecraft version.
 Default is 1.21.5 for Fabric and 1.21.4 for Purpur.

 ```bash
 docker build -f Dockerfile.purpur -t purpur-mc .